 Determining the Right Approach for Expired Content

-Given that we know the downsides of 404ing pages, what's the right strategy in dealing with expired content?
+Given that we know the downsides of 404ing pages, what's the right strategy for dealing with expired content?
 To determine this, multiple considerations will need to be taken into consideration, for example!

 - Was there important traffic (and not just organic, but additionally consider direct) coming to this page?